amalgam8/amalgam8.github.io/_docs/2-controlplane/1-controller/rules-dsl.md

 The `name` field is optional and specifies the service name of the target instances.
 If not specified, it defaults to the value of the rule's `destination` field.

-#### Property: route.backends.timeout <a id="route-backends-timeout"></a>

-The last optional field of a backend object is `timeout` which is the time, in seconds, to wait for a backend to respond before timing out the request.

 ### Routing Rule Execution